 but now my eyes have seen you.”

 Be encouraged…you CAN love God more than anything in this world!
-Our faith CAN deepen through the good and the bad.
+Moreover, our faith CAN deepen through the good and the bad.